Annual SDOT Microsurfacing Project

 It Could be a Rough Road for a Bit

-SDOT appreciates the cooperation and efforts of Wedgwood residents and others who are affected during this street maintenance project.
+SDOT appreciates the cooperation and efforts of residents and others who are affected by street maintenance projects.

 We welcome your questions and comments.